Skip to Content

 Step #2: Interests Identification

-Then, you need to help them figure out what they’re interested in doing, that is a paid position.
+Then, you need to help them figure out what they’re interested in doing, which is a paid position.

 Step #3: Match Skillset and Interests to Career Fields